By Dina Eliash Robinson

 Repent When Caught? —- More admissions followed once the federal Food Safety Inspection Service (FSIS) proclaimed that the slaughtered cattle had not received ‘complete and proper inspection.’
 As a result, FSIS promptly suspended Secretary Schafer, and canceled government food contracts with Hallmark/Westland.
 Upon which, the newly converted Schafer intoned: “I am dismayed by the inhumane handling of cattle that resulted in the violation of food safety regulations.”

 Media Failure —- Sadly, the mainstream media not only failed to dig deeper into, and cover all aspects of this still unfolding story, but seem to have abandoned it.
-Even as Congressional investigation of this case continues, and additional unsavory facts about the meat industry are coming to light.
+Even as Congressional investigation of this case continues, and additional unsavory beef industry facts are coming to light.

 FreeRangeClub Stays On The Story —- While tracking the Hallmark/Westland-Humane Society story about the tortured processing of downed cattle, we came across another series of actions by the USDA and about 10,000 meat distributors—including ConAgra, Nestle, H.J.
 Heinz and General Foods—that demonstrate their outrageous arrogance and callous (possibly criminal) disregard for public health and safety.